HautechAI/agents/docs/graph/git-store.md

 5) `git add --all` changed paths; `git commit` with author from headers or default author.
 On commit failure, rollback touched paths and return `COMMIT_FAILED`.
 6) Return the persisted graph with incremented version.

-Error codes
+Error behaviors
 - VERSION_CONFLICT (409): version mismatch with current HEAD/meta.
 - LOCK_TIMEOUT (409): could not acquire advisory lock within timeout.
-- EDGE_ID_MISMATCH (400): supplied edge id does not match deterministic id.
+- Edge id mismatch (400): supplied edge id does not match deterministic id; surfaced as a descriptive error message in the body.
 - COMMIT_FAILED (500): git commit failure.

 Optimistic locking